kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/c-partition-list-into-list-of-lists.md

     var final = list.Partition(x => x.DivisionId );

-I’m pretty happy with this.
+I'm pretty happy with this.
 I played around partitioning by different elements and even a bit with partitioning by multiple elements.
 It kept on producing expected results.

 p.s.

 That [MoreLinq] project by Jon Skeet mentioned in the StackOverflow post looks interesting.
-I didn’t get a chance to go through it yet.
+I didn't get a chance to go through it yet.

 [SO]:https://stackoverflow.com/questions/3773403/linq-partition-list-into-lists-of-8-members
 [MoreLinq]:https://code.google.com/p/morelinq/source/browse/#svn/trunk/MoreLinq